jefferson10147/Countries-Python-Bot/README.md

 This is a Telegram bot using python 3.

 ## What does this bot?
 This bot can gives a simple country information, just receiving an emoji flag like '🏴󠁧󠁢󠁷󠁬󠁳󠁿' or country name (in english) like 'Wales'.
 Here's the [API](https://restcountries.eu) this bot uses to consult countries data.
+Also this bot can encrypt messages using flags emojis, just send any message and bot will send you the encrypted message.
 ## How to run this bot on your linux machine
 * You need to install telegram bot library:
 ```bash